skoc3r/Data-Science-Projects/README.md

   - Model training and evaluation
   - Visualizations and insights

-### 2. Image Classification Using CNN
+### 2. Exoplanet ESI Ranking
-- **Description**: Implements an image classification model using a Convolutional Neural Network (CNN) on the CIFAR-10 dataset.
+- **Description**: Computes the Earth Similarity Index (ESI) for exoplanets based on their stellar flux and planetary radius, ranking the most Earth-like candidates.
-- **Tools Used**: Python, TensorFlow, Keras, Matplotlib, NumPy
+- **Tools Used**: Python, Pandas, NumPy, Seaborn, Matplotlib
 - **Key Features**:
+  - Cleans and preprocesses exoplanet data
-  - Training a CNN model
+  - Computes ESI using a mathematical formula
-  - Visualizing training performance
-  - Real-time image prediction
+  - Ranks exoplanets by ESI
+  - Saves the top 10 Earth-like planets in a CSV file
+  - Generates a scatter plot to visualize ESI distribution

 ## How to Use